 UPDATE: Giving away 3 Codeanywhere Freelancer Monthly Plans.
 Check out the details below.

 Several years ago, I featured PHPanywhere – a web-based free Integrated Development Environment or IDE for the PHP programming language that can be used by developers or programmers.
-Last week, one of the co-founders of PHPanywhere contacted me and informed me that the program and the website is now using a new name – Codeanywhere.
+Last week, one of the co-founders of PHPanywhere contacted me and informed me that the program and the website are now using a new name – Codeanywhere.
 Since my post about PHPanywhere was about 6 years old, I decided to not only update my old blog post but to also share with you the new program and its features.

 - Share your code – Codeanywhere features a sharing capability so you can get help from a colleague, open your code base to a group, or simply show your latest code to friends at a hackathon.